 The research that led to the “effective therapy” declaration only included women who had entered artificial menopause through the surgical removal of their ovaries, not women who went through menopause naturally.
-Surgical menopause brings about more abrupt and greater bone density loss which, as outlined in this research paper published in 1982, in the Annals of Internal Medicine, can be reversed through estrogen replacement.
+Surgical menopause brings about more abrupt and greater bone density loss, which can be reversed through estrogen replacement.
 But assuming that ovary removal and natural menopause is one and the same is a mistake – and a dangerous one too.

 Charles Dodds, who first published the formula to create synthetic estrogen in 1938, had throughout his career recommended caution in administering hormone therapies to women passing through a natural menopause.
 He recognized the disruptive power of such therapies and was aware that hormones “could alter the metabolism in every cell and organ of the body.”
 Dodds knew that estrogen stimulates growth, in bone cells and cancer cells, and that there is a relationship between estrogen and bone density which was (and still is) widely ignored: women and other mammals get more female cancers when their bone density is relatively high, and less when it’s relatively low.
 Since death from cancer would normally occur earlier than death from a hip fracture, the logic of administering estrogen to healthy women journeying through menopause to prevent a possible future case of osteoporosis must be questioned.